juji-io/datalevin/doc/search.md

 document frequency.
 When `n` appearances is found, the document is removed from the candidate list and added to the result lists.
 At the same time, we remove the candidates that are not going to appear in all `n` inverted lists;
-The pruned documents are put into a backup candidate list to be used later.
+The pruned documents are put into a backup candidate list to be used later in case more results are requested.

 If all candidates are exhausted and user still requests more results, the document ids of the second rarest query term are added to candidates